-- There are two custom USB-to-4x-Ethernet adapters for each team in N.111 (below secretary's office) in the lab. - You can open the door with your BFH card.
-Please add your name to the list with the number of the adapter taken. - Also take single USB-Ethernet adapters if your notebook/PC does not have an Ethernet port.
-You may also take an Ethernet cable if needed. - You must bring everything back after the final submission deadline.
+- ► There are two custom USB-to-4x-Ethernet adapters for each team in the lab. - Please add your name to the list with the number of the adapter taken. - Also take single USB-Ethernet adapters if your notebook/PC does not have an Ethernet port.
+You may also take an Ethernet cable if needed. - ➤ You must bring everything back after the final submission deadline.
 When you have returned the adapter, you may cross your name off the list again.